AdobeDocs/commerce-admin.en/help/getting-started/compliance-cookie-law.md

 #### `mage-cache-sessid`

-The value of this cookie triggers the cleanup of local cache storage.
-When the cookie is removed by the backend application, the Admin cleans up local storage, and sets the cookie value to `true`.
+Useful in determining when to clean local storage in the browser after session expiry.
+This is used to determine if local storage has to be cleaned.
+The absence of this cookie triggers local storage cleanup.

 - Is Secure?
 No
 - HTTP Only: No